topics-sparta/topics-repo/PRD.md

 We propose the development of a Nutrition Tracker application.
 This application will allow users to seamlessly track their daily food consumption, including details such as calories, protein, sugars, etc.

 **Why this Solution:**
-- Extensive market analysis revealed a gap in the availability of comprehensive and user-friendly nutrition tracking applications.
+- Analysis revealed a gap in the availability of comprehensive and user-friendly nutrition tracking applications.
-- Feedback from potential users highlighted the need for a customizable solution that caters to individual dietary preferences and health goals.
+- Usage of different applications highlighted the need for a customizable solution that caters to individual dietary preferences and health goals.

 **Features:**
 - Intuitive interface for easy food entry.
 - Customizable dietary preferences and health goals.
+- Weight tracking
 - Insights and recommendations based on tracked data.
+    - AI food / recipe suggestion based on calories left / input preferences

 - Weekly reports to monitor progress and trends.

 **Validation and Metrics:**